 Back for 2014 is the Sedona minivan, which took a hiatus for 2013.
 It has an updated front bumper and grille, and tablet friendly storage.

 The quirkiest member of the Kia lineup, the Soul, has also been redesigned this year.
 An updated suspension improves ride quality, and it comes back a little bit taller and wider which adds interior room.
 The Soul is also one of the best values on the road, combining utility, fuel economy, features, and a low base price to give buyers maximum car for their money.

 Kia also offers up a pair of crossover SUVs in the Sportage and Sorento.
 The Sportage comes with a four-cylinder engine standard and if more power is needed a turbocharged four-cylinder is optional, as is all-wheel drive.
-For the Sportage has extra insulation in the floor which makes the cabin quieter and it retains its sharp looks that make it out stand out amongst the many compact crossovers on the market.
+It also features extra insulation in the floor, which makes the cabin quieter and it retains its sharp looks that make it out stand out amongst the many compact crossovers on the market.

 The Sorento is a step up from the Sportage, offering seating for seven-passengers across three-rows.
 It also gets a redesign with plenty of updates for 2014 (Kia says 80-percent of the parts are new) including a new chassis and V-6 engine which improve handling and performance.